Kearney (consulting firm)

-Kearney is a global management consulting firm with offices in more than 40 countries worldwide.
+Kearney is an American global management consulting firm with offices in more than 40 countries worldwide.
 Kearney's predecessor firm was founded in Chicago by James O. McKinsey in 1926; he hired Andrew Thomas "Tom" Kearney as his first partner in 1929.
 After James McKinsey died in 1937, the Chicago office split into its own company, led by Tom Kearney and called McKinsey, A.T.
 Kearney, and Company.
 In 1947, it was renamed A.T.
 Kearney and Company.

 In January 2020, the firm underwent a major rebranding and changed its name from A.T.
 Kearney to Kearney.

 Practice areas

-Kearney has offices in 40 countries and has more than 3,600 employees.
-It operates under a unique "one-partner, one-vote" structure, by which each of the company's 300+ partners has an equal vote on governance matters.
+Kearney has offices in 40 countries and has more than 5,300 employees.
+Each of the company's 300+ partners has an equal vote on governance matters.

-Kearney covers a wide range of industries and capabilities.
-Industry specialties include aerospace and defense, automotive, chemicals, communications media and technology, consumer products and retail, financial institutions, healthcare, metals and mining, oil and gas, private equity, public sector, transportation, and infrastructure and utilities.
-Major service lines are in strategy, analytics, mergers and acquisitions, innovation, operations, technology strategy, organization and transformation, marketing and sales, procurement, and sustainability.
-The firm is particularly well known for its operations, supply chain and transformation expertise, ranking among the top firms in these areas.
+Institutional partnership

 Kearney is a longstanding partner of the World Economic Forum, attending Forum events and advising on global platforms and regional agendas and serving as a member of the Alliance of CEO Climate Members, and Racial Justice in Business.
 Kearney began its relationship with the European Management Forum in 1971, and it became an institutional partner in 1997.

 History

-In 1926, James O. McKinsey founded his eponymous firm of "accountants and management engineers"; three years later he hired Tom Kearney as the first partner at McKinsey & Company.
+In 1926, James O. McKinsey founded his firm of "accountants and management engineers"; three years later he hired Tom Kearney as the first partner at McKinsey & Company.
 Upon McKinsey's sudden death in 1937, the remaining partners disagreed on how to best run the firm and by 1939, they had split into three organizations: Scovell, Wellington & Company, the accounting practice run by Oliver Wellington that McKinsey & Company had purchased before McKinsey's death; McKinsey, A.T.
 Kearney & Company, the Chicago consulting office run by Tom Kearney; and McKinsey & Company, run by Marvin Bower.
 In 1947, when Bower purchased the rights to the McKinsey name from Kearney, Tom renamed the firm after himself, creating A.T.
 Kearney and Company.
 In 1972, the name was shortened to A.T.
 Kearney.